PID Photo Essay Contest

 Photo Essay Contest Director

-- Up to three (3) Honorable Mention (HM) Ribbons in each section, if warranted
+- Four Honorable Mention (HM) ribbons will be awarded in each section, if warranted.

-- The winning essays are presented at the PSA Annual Conference
+- The Award essays are presented at the PSA Annual Conference.

-- The winning essays are posted on the PSA website
+- The Award and HM essays are linked from this page on the PSA website (see above).

 Eligibility & Rules

-- An essay can have a maximum running time of five (5) minutes
+- Essays can have a maximum running time of no more than five (5) minutes.

-- There is no limit on the number of images
+- There is no limit to the number of images that may be included.

 Guidelines for Creating a Good Photo Essay